Circo-dev/CircoCore.jl/README.md

 - So is consistency.
 - And higher dimensions.

 Grounded computing means we try to build our systems in a way that respects the harsh reality of the universe we are living in.
-The cost of adding a new component to the system should be constant